siggame/siggame.github.io/MegaMinerAI-Rules.md

 During the competition, Developers will be available to answer any questions that competitors may have.
 If you, as a competitor, have any questions, please ask them for help.
-All SIG-Game Developers can be easily identified, as they will be wearing the T-Shirt for the current MegaMinerAI.
+All ACM-Game Developers can be easily identified, as they will be wearing the T-Shirt for the current MegaMinerAI.